• Skip to primary navigation

 Description

-These vegan pumpkin protein balls are made with pumpkin puree, protein powder, coconut and pecans.
+These paleo pumpkin protein balls are made with pumpkin puree, protein powder, coconut and pecans.
 They're paleo, vegan, gluten free, dairy free and no bake - perfect for a healthy snack.

 Ingredients